jaydenchen17/tri2sharedpages/_posts/2024-01-8-PassionProjectideation.md

 Brandon: User login system, stores user data and can be retreived

-Marcus: Dice game, designs UI and algorithm
+Marcus: Dice game, designs UI and algorithm, SASS Styling

 Miguel: User login system, stores user data and can be retreived